Facilities and Activities:

 For full fee schedule and more information please visit BC PARKS Fees.

-All fees are cash (major credit cards are accepted at the gate house mid-May through Labour Day).
+All fees are cash (major credit cards are accepted at the Gate House and Nature House during peak summer months.

 For reservations call: 1-800-689-9025